Daniel-Walbolt/tailwind-plugin/README.md

 >
 > Basically Allman style for CSS rules when set to true.
 > <div style="text-align:center"><img src="./assets/IntellisenseAllmanStylePreview.png" /></div>
+> <br/>

 ## Extras
-There is an additonal export from the plugin: ```cssParser```.
-This is the underlying processor for globbing, parsing, modifying, and preparing the desired CSS.
-This export allows the adventurous developers to make their own tailwind plugin and do their own processing AFTER this plugin.
+There are two additonal exports from this plugin.

+* ```cssParser``` is the underlying processor for globbing, parsing, modifying, and preparing the desired CSS.
+Also allows the adventurous developers to make their own tailwind plugin and do their own processing AFTER this plugin.

+* ```resetData``` is a utility function that clears the parsed components and utilities; the helper function calls this before each execution.

+By default ```cssParser``` internally stores all parsed components and utilities.
+Subsequent parses on different directories will be able to compare against class selectors parsed by previous invocations.
+This generally helps to identify duplicate styles that may be unwanted.

 > **Note**
 > The result of ```cssParser``` is an object.
 You can also view this type in your code editor.